abubakar2029/PIAIC-Web-3.0-and-Metaverse/Typescript/Assignments/getting-started-exercises.md

-2. Intentional Error: If you haven’t received an array index error in one of your programs yet, try to make one happen.
-Change an index in one of your programs to produce an index error.
-Make sure you correct the error before closing the program.

 23. Conditional Tests: Write a series of conditional tests.
 Print a statement describing each test and your prediction for the results of each test.
 Your code